 The transactions with related parties are entered on terms equivalent to those that prevail in arm's length transactions.
-There have been no guarantees provided or received for any related party receivables or pavables.
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the interest operates.
+There have been no guarantees provided or received for any related party receivables or payables.
+This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.